igoham/CISSP/1-risk-and-compliance.md

 **Define the following terms**
 - Trademark
+    - Can be renewed indefinitely
 - Copyright
+    - Protection for 70 years or the death of the author
+    - if in a group the death of the last author
 - IP
     - Intellectual property is any data, software, algorithm or knowledge created within a company or by an individual
 - Trade Secret
     - Any information that would give a company an operational edge
+    - Maints its status as a secret as long as the secret is not given up
 - Patent
     - A patent is the strong form of IP protection
     - Must be novel, useful and not obvious
+    - Lasts 20 years

+- Which hash the shortest protection mechanism?
+    - **A**: Patent

 **Software Piracy**